-As it pertains to soybean and soybean products, the large majority of Spain's imports are GE products.
+As it pertains to soybean and soybean products, the majority of Spain's imports are GE.
 Virtually all of the soybean products imported to Spain are GE, with the exception of those devoted to special markets niches.
+Nevertheless, the impact of the slower pace of approval has been less significant in the protein feed ingredients than in the grain sector of imports.

-Nevertheless, the impact of the slower pace of approval has been less significant in the protein feed ingredients than in the grain side.
-While Brazil and the United States supply the large majority of the Spanish soybean market (See Graph 5), Argentina and Brazil combined supply most of the soybean meal import market (See Graph 6).
+While Brazil and the United States supply the large majority of the Spanish soybean imports (See Graph 8), Argentina and Brazil combined supply most of the soybean meal import market (See Graph 9).

-Graph 5 Spain's Soybean Imports (MT)\
+Graph 8.
+Spain's Soybean Imports (MT)